-If you are interested in learning more about foster care and/or adoption, call us today!
+If you are interested in learning more about foster care and/or adoption, call Ashtabula County Children Services Board.
 We would be happy to answer any questions you may have.

-Our children need someone who will love and care for them and provide a safe home for as long as needed.
+Children don't need perfect parents.
+They need someone who will love and care for them and provide a safe home for as long as needed.

-If you think you may be that someone, please call Ashtabula County Children Services Board at 440- 998-1811 and talk to a member of our foster care / Adoption team today!
+If you think you may be that someone, please call Ashtabula County Children Services Board at 440-998-1811 or 1-888-998-1811 and talk to a member of our foster care / Adoption team today!